nickela125/japanese-study/README.md

 ## Vocab
 - [Anki](https://apps.ankiweb.net/)
   - Flashcards using techniques from cognitive science such as active recall testing and spaced repetition to aid the user in memorization
-  - Flashcard data for vocab from the Genki textbooks can be found in the [anki-flashcards](./anki-flashcards/) folder (as much as I have made, anyway).
-See [below](#how-to-import-flashcards-in-the-anki-app) for importing it into your app.
+  - A pre-made deck for flashcard data with vocab from the Genki textbooks can be found in [Genki 1 3rd edition with sound files](https://ankiweb.net/shared/info/1742947823).
+I would highly recommend [changing this deck to make you type in answers](#how-to-change-the-anki-deck-to-enable-typing-answers) as it will aid in recall.
+  - Additional Anki flashcards that I have made can be found in the [anki-flashcards](./anki-flashcards/) folder.
+See [instructions for importing these into Anki](./Anki.md#how-to-import-flashcards-into-anki).

 ## Kanji
 - [WaniKani](https://www.wanikani.com/)